ligato/docs/docs/plugins/linux-plugins.md

 - [Linux routes model][linux-l3-arp-route-models]
 - [Linux L3 conf file][linux-l3-conf-file]

-The interface for the route is mandatory.
+You must have an interface for the route.
 The namespace is derived from the interface in the same manner as Linux ARP.
-If the source and gateway (next_hop router) IP addresses are set, they must be valid, and the gateway IP address must be evaluated as reachable.
+If you configure a destination prefix and next_hop gateway, you must use valid IP addresses.

-Every route includes a scope which is the network domain where the route is applicable.
-The scope is defined in the route configuration.
+You can include a scope for each route, that defines the network domain where the route is applicable.

 The scope options are: